softlayer/softlayer-python/docs/dev/cli.rst

 Action
 ------
 Actions are implemented using classes in the module that subclass `SoftLayer.CLI.CLIRunnable`.
-The actual class name is irrelevant for the implementation details as it isn't used anywhere.
+The actual class name is irrelevant for the implementation details as it isn't referenced anywhere.
 The docblock is used as the arguement parser as well.
-Unlike the modules docblock, additional, common, arguments are added to the end as well; i.e. `--config` and `--format`.
+Unlike the modules docblock extra, common-used arguments are added to the end as well; i.e. `--config` and `--format`.

 ::

   class CLIRunnable(object):
+      options = []  # set by subclass
-      action = None
+      action = None  # set by subclass

-      @staticmethod
+      def __init__(self, client=None, env=None):
+          self.client = client
+          self.env = env

-      def add_additional_args(parser):
+      def execute(self, args):
           pass

-      @staticmethod
-      def execute(client, args):
-          pass

 The required interfaces are:

 * The docblock (__doc__) for docopt
 * action class attribute
-* def execute(client, args)
+* def execute(self, args):

-  - Don't forget the @staticmethod annotation!
-  - you can also use @classmethod and use execute(cls, client, args) if you plan on dispatching instead of executing a simple task.

 A minimal implementation for `sl example print` would look like this:
 ::